anthonyscorrea/cmba-bylaws/docs/02-policy.md

 ## Amendments and Rule Changes

-### Constitution and Bylaws
+### Bylaw Amendments
-Amendments to the Constitution and Bylaws are governed exclusively by the procedures set forth therein.
+Amendments to the Bylaws are governed exclusively by the procedures set forth therein.
 Nothing in League Policy shall modify or supersede those requirements.

 ### League Policy Amendments
 1. League Policy may be amended to address League operations, administration, discipline, or procedures.